KevinMorty/trysomething/README.md

 Always something wrong.
 OK.
 I can tell a story about Morty1212.
-1212 is my setting numbers.
+1212 is my setting number.
 I am just a nomal robort created by human.
 I once loved a boy.
 ... it's just a nomal story.